Skip to content

 export JOBFLOW_CONFIG_FILE="/path/to/my/jobflow.yaml"

-FireWorks DB Setup
+FireWorks Setup

 If you plan to use FireWorks to dispatch your Jobflow workflows, you will also need to make a few configuration files: FW_config.yaml, my_fworker.yaml, my_launchpad.yaml, and my_qadapter.yaml.
 To begin, make a directory called fw_config where you will store the four files described in greater detail below.
 The directory structure will look like the following: